Athlon 64 3800+ vs Opteron 252

 • 5

-Here you can ask a question about Opteron 252 or Athlon 64 3800+, agree or disagree with our judgements, or report an error or mismatch.
+Here you can give us your opinion about processors Opteron 252 and Athlon 64 3800+, agree or disagree with our ratings, or report bugs or inaccuracies on the site.